nf-core/genomeannotator/docs/usage.md

 Please beware that trying to align larger genomes and/or highly fragmented genomes can take a significant amount of computing time (i.e. days!).
 In extreme cases, jobs may exceed available walltime.
 If possible, limit the number of genomes you align to only a handful (1-3) and prefer genomes with very high contiguity (ideally chromosome-level assembly).

+## Evaluating results

+Gene builds can be evaluated in two ways - by gauging completeness against a reference data set and by simple visual inspection.

+[BUSCO](https://busco.ezlab.org/) can be used to check how many genes specific to a particular taxonomic group were found in a respective annotation set.
+To enable this metric, run ESGA with `--busco_lineage xxx_odb10`, where `xxx` represents a taxonomic group available through BUSCO (see parameter options).

+Visual inspection requires for the annotation(s) and supporting alignment tracks to be loaded into a genome browser.
+This could be something like [IGV](https://software.broadinstitute.org/software/igv/) as a stand-alone option on your personal computer, or a community curation platform such as [WebApollo](http://genomearchitect.org/).
+This process will reveal key issues with your gene build, such as fragmented models caused by inadequate input data or other challenges related to the data.

+WebApollo in particular is a key component to polishing your automated gene builds for scientific downstream uses.

 ## Running the pipeline

 The typical command for running the pipeline is as follows: